-Mars landings: ‘7 minutes of terror’ | EarthSky.org
+EarthSky | Mars Curiosity rover’s ‘7 minutes of terror’

-Today is the 8-year anniversary of the Curiosity rover’s successful landing on the planet Mars.
+Today is the 10-year anniversary of the Curiosity rover’s successful landing on the planet Mars.
 The landing was unprecedented for its use of new technologies designed to get the rover to Mars’ surface safely.
-To the great relief of space engineers, those technologies worked, and the rover successfully set down in Gale Crater on Mars at 10:31 p.m.
-Pacific Daylight Time on August 5, 2012 (05:31 UTC on August 6).
-Curiosity hit the top of Mars’ thin atmosphere at a velocity of about 5,900 meters per second (about 13,000 miles per hour).
-In seven minutes, it had to decelerate and then set down, hopefully gently, on the surface of the red planet.
-The rover’s entry, descent and landing phase lasted approximately seven minutes, which space engineers at the time described as:
+Curiosity hit the top of Mars’ thin atmosphere at a velocity of about 13,000 miles per hour (about 6,000 meters per second).
+In seven minutes, it had to decelerate and then set down, hopefully gently, on the red planet’s surface.
+Space engineers at the time described the landing as:

 … seven minutes of terror.